WebDev-WBSCodingSchool/ts-auth-server/README.md

 ### 2. Database Models

-You will need to define three Mongoose models:
+You will need to define these Mongoose models:

 - **User**:
   - `firstName`: `String`